Matthew B. James, M.A., Ph.D., is

-is President of Kona University and The Empowerment Partnership, offering integrative psychology and clinical therapeutic degrees.
-Dr. James delivers seminars and cultural trainings throughout the United States, Canada, Asia, and Europe.
-Due to his expertise on post traumatic stress disorder (PTSD), indigenous cultures and his research on forgiveness, Dr. James is often quoted in magazines, newspapers and has been featured on Fox News, CNN Headline News and many other TV and radio shows around the world.
+is President of The Empowerment Partnership, where he serves as a master trainer of Neuro-Linguistic Programming (NLP), a practical behavioral technology for helping people achieve their desired results in life.
+Dr. Matt delivers seminars and cultural trainings throughout the United States, Canada, Asia, and Europe.
+Due to his expertise on post-traumatic stress disorder (PTSD), indigenous cultures, and his research on forgiveness, Dr. Matt is a regular contributor at The Huffington Post and Psychology Today blogs.
+He is also often quoted in magazines, newspapers, and has been featured on Fox News, CNN Headline News, and many other TV and radio shows around the world.

-As an international speaker and educator, he embodies the principles he teaches.
-His new book, “The Foundation of Huna: Ancient Wisdom for Modern Times” details forgiveness and meditation techniques used in Hawaii for hundreds of years.
+As an international speaker and educator, Dr. Matt embodies the principles he teaches.
+Dr. Matt has been chosen to carry on a lineage of Huna, the ancient Hawaiian science of consciousness, energy healing, and mental health and well-being.
+In his first book, The Foundation of Huna: Ancient Wisdom for Modern Times, Dr. Matt details the forgiveness and meditation techniques used in Hawaii for hundreds of years.
 These traditions span 28 generations and have been presented to the United Nations to further peace amongst diverse countries and cultures.